diamond2016/TicTacToe/README.md

 To be defined how calling the service from javascript.
 The service may be made simply called with requests, but in any case to expose services wil use Flask.

+The first example uses javacsipt on the client, task is to create an equivalent python because script on client with JS is not allowed.
+Wi will try to desing an equivalent using routes designed on server.
+We''use the FlaskTable.